jagree19/SER322---MyTunes/README.md

 You will also need to have a mysql database set up.
 The MyTunesX.X_SQL.sql file contains a dump of the MyTunes database with some seed info in it already.
 It should set up a working database to interact with the web server application.

+You can also use the AWS named files to access the same database deployed on Amazon Web Services.